This Table Shows How Many Male And Female

 • Missing Data: Missing data can bias the results, and appropriate methods for handling missing data should be employed.
 Imputation techniques might be necessary.

 • Confounding Factors: Other factors not explicitly included in the table might influence the gender distribution.
-For example, cultural norms might significantly impact gender roles and representation in various fields.
+To give you an idea, cultural norms might significantly impact gender roles and representation in various fields.

 Frequently Asked Questions (FAQ)